top of page

 Don Orlando Gonzales Saldaña

 Native to Pucalpa, Don Orlando is a lineaged shaman from a known Ayahuasca family.
-His lifelong training is apparent during ceremony, as he holds the space and guides the medicine so participants may have a deep healing experience with ensured safety.
+His lifelong training is apparent during the Ayahuasca ceremony, as he holds the space and guides the medicine for the participants to have a deep healing experience with ensured safety.

 Herbal Medicines, Supplements, Vitamins

-We recommend suspending your intake of all herbal medicines, supplements, and vitamins for at least one week prior to your Ayahuasca retreat to avoid any adverse reactions.
+We recommend suspending your intake of all herbal medicines, supplements, and vitamins for at least three days before your Ayahuasca ceremony to avoid any possible adverse reactions.

 Ayahuasca Diet